-As an example, we will create a chair with the seat dimensions $0.4 \times 0.4$ and a back rest with the height of 0.4.
+As an example, we will create a chair with the seat dimensions 0.4×0.4 and a back rest with the height of 0.4.
 Legs and other small details should be omitted.
 Therefore, if modelling a room in the XY Modelling plane then a chair may in effect be considered as an extrusion which excludes the top and three of its sides.
 To make things easier when modelling through the extrusion modeller, do the modelling around origin, then move the chair to its final location when finished.
 When modelling around the origin, it becomes easier to read the dimensions of the seat of the chair and to use grid and snaps without the need to calculate dimensions of the seat:

 - Set the grid and snap size(s) to 0.4 metres. - Click on 4 points of the grid, starting from x = 0 and y = 0, to form a square (seat of the chair). - Press Insert or Esc to stop drawing (Insert or Esc toggles point input on/off).
-The last dotted line should change to a solid line. - Change the z coordinate to 0.4 metres in the Surface editor to define seat height. - Change dz to 0.4 metres in the Surface editor in order to define the height of the back of the chair. - Uncheck Top in the Surface editor to disable the top surface. - Uncheck 3 points in the Point editor to disable extruding those sides.
-Only one side will be extruded (back of the chair).
+The last dotted line should change to a solid line. - Change the z coordinate to 0.4 metres in the Surface editor to define seat height. - Change dZ to 0.4 metres in the Surface editor in order to define the height of the back of the chair. - Uncheck Top in the Surface editor to disable the top surface. - Only one side will be extruded (back of the chair).